 We will also use Freedom of Information requests to gain an insight into how aware authorities are of ongoing abstractions across the country and where there are serious gaps in knowledge.

-We will also examine the limited data available to determine which industries have the largest demand for water and how this may be impacting on the supply of water for local communities.
+We will examine the limited data available to determine which industries have the largest demand for water and how this may be impacting on the supply of water for local communities.

 We will compare our regime to that in Northern Ireland where regulation and monitoring of abstractions are far more stringent, and examine the reasons why we are not following a similar model here.